Sunghursh: Production

 Director Rawail had considered Sadhana to play the lead actress of the film.
 He had waited for months to sign her in his Mere Mehboob (1963).
 But now the actress had developed thyroid problems and took a break from acting for treatment in Boston.
 Eventually, Rawail signed Vyjayanthimala for the role.
 Dilip Kumar and Vyjayanthimala who had worked together for Naya Daur (1957) were then said to have a romantic affair.
 The actors parted after Vyjayanthimala worked with Raj Kapoor in the 1964 Hindi film Sangam.
 Thus, most of the scenes between the two actors for Sungharsh were shot separately.

 When the film was near completion, it was rumoured that with the increasing conflicts between the two leading actors, Vyjayanthimala would be replaced by another actress, Waheeda Rehman.
 Rehman had already replaced Vyjayanthimala in another Hindi film starring Kumar, Ram Aur Shyam, (1967) which was being shot simultaneously with Sunghursh.
 Vyjayanthimala readily declined the claim of her leaving the film when it was about to finish its shooting.
 Sungharsh was the last film where Kumar and Vyjayanthimala worked together.
 By then, both the actors had done the maximum number of films together and each was a commercial success.

-Sanjeev Kumar, who had previously acted in theatre and other smaller film productions, was noticed through his performance of negative role through Sungharsh and he then shot to fame.
+Sanjeev Kumar, who had previously acted in theatre and other smaller film productions, was noticed through his performance of a negative role in Sungharsh, and he then shot to fame.
 He was commended for his role while a newcomer as compared with established actors like Dilip Kumar and Balraj Sahni.
 The film was popularly mistaken to be his debut.

 As Sungharsh was set in Varanasi during the 19th century, Rawail took special care about the costumes and sets to create the look for the period.
 The actor-director Rajesh Roshan had worked as an assistant director on the film.